steph-xue/portfolio/README.md

 **Projects**
   - The projects page showcases some of the projects I have been working on
-  - Each project contains some screenshot images that you can view in a carousel or slideshow, a descripion of the project and languages/tools used, a link to the github page, and an active web link if there is one avaliable
+  - Each project contains some screenshot images that you can view in a carousel or slideshow, a descripion of the project and languages/tools used, a link to the github page, and an active web link if there is one avaliable, and a devpost link if there is one avaliable
   - The screenshot carosel allows the user to scroll through thumbnails of different screenshot images of the project to view, open the image in full screen, as well as press play to view an animated slide show of all the project images
   - Clicking on the project container itself will bring the user to the associated github page
 <br><br>